 TrueCost

-In this section I will cover the difference between the cost of ownership of an EV in three scenarios.
+In this section I will cover the difference between the cost of ownership of an EV in three different scenarios.

 1) cost of ownership differences between an EV and a Gas car for the typical lifetime of a gas car,